|Program:||Involving local communities in conservation at Area de Conservación Guanacaste, Costa Rica|

 - After-school and weekend classes in marine biology and ecology are held at a sea-side school-room (La Casita) at Cuajiniquil.
 This includes talks on requested themes, video presentations of documentaries, and short field trips with swimming lessons, bird observations, and bike tours.

 - Boat outings allow each child to study marine life by snorkeling, after learning about fish identification and natural history.
-Building on this, a group of students is gearing up to participate in the 2012 Great Annual Fish Count, an event to inventory fish species in a sample of marine areas.
+Building on this, a group of students, along with the broader community, participate each year in the Great Annual Fish Count, an event to inventory fish species in a sample of marine areas.
 In August, children may see humpback whales — usually at least one mother and baby whale are observed (see photos)

 - Two-day camping trips are offered for groups of 10-14 children or teenagers who are selected based on written applications.
 Students have the chance to walk and swim as they observe forest, beach and river ecosystems.
 They prepare small research projects in groups, comparing their observations to reference books.

-The course emphasizes self-reliance, as students do all their own cooking and other caretaking.
-In 2012, they also learned about sustainable energy by experimenting with a solar-powered cookier to prepare their meals (see photo below).
-It also advances the written and oral communication skills needed to explain scientific observations, and develops students' understanding of ecological processes (competition, carrying capacity, mutualism, predator-prey relationships, taxonomy, natural history life cycles, etc.).
+The course emphasizes self-reliance, as students do all their own cooking and other caretaking, also learning about sustainable energy by experimenting with a solar-powered cookier to prepare their meals (see photo below).
+It also advances the written and oral communication skills needed to explain scientific observations, and develops students' understanding of ecological processes.

 The children in turn teach their parents, resulting in several requests from adults who are eager learn more.
-Parents have been invited to accompany children on various outings, and in 2012 a day trip at ACG was organized for interested mothers ("IMAC mamas") to learn about local biology and geology.
-La Casita has also become an important resource for the wider community, with people stopping by to chat about conservation, report sightings of birds and animals, and do research at the library, which is accumulating information documented by the students.
+Parents have been invited to accompany children on various outings, such as a day trip organized for interested mothers ("IMAC mamas") to learn about local biology and geology.
+La Casita has also become an important resource for the wider community, with people stopping by to chat about conservation, report sightings of birds and animals, participate in events such as the 'Christmas Bird Count, and do research at the library, which is accumulating information documented by the students.

 Further InfoParataxonomist progream webpages (in Spanish).